-Helping Your Child Breath Easier
+Helping Your Child Breathe Easier

 According to the American Association for Respiratory Care, the majority of children who are hospitalized are admitted with a respiratory tract illness.
 Such problems range from colds and flu to asthma, allergies, pneumonia, bronchitis and bronchiolitis, and cystic fibrosis.
 In terms of childhood disease, the respiratory system is the most critical.

 Here are some tips from the AARC to help your child breathe easier: